Coronavirus and your Mental Health

 We have compiled some helpful resources from reputable sources designed to support you and your mental health.

-Mind have developed two handy guides:
+For when we return to play, Mind have developed two handy guides:

 - One to help individuals prepare for participation - Guidance for participants

 - And one to equip the sport and physical activity sector with tools and information to support the mental health of staff, volunteers and participant - Guidance for clubs and organisations

 Sport in Mind is a multi-award winning mental health charity, that was formed in Reading, Berkshire in 2010 with a simple mission: "To improve the lives of people experiencing mental health problems through sport and physical activity".
 Passionate about delivering sport and physical activity sessions in partnership with the amazing NHS, in order to aid recovery, promote mental wellbeing, improve physical health, combat social isolation and empower people to move their lives forward in a positive direction.

 Time to Change have detailed some top tips on how you can support others during the pandemic: